Hornbill-Docs/boardmanager-user-guide/boardmanager-user-guide/index.md

 * **Description**.
 The description is displayed as a sub-heading to the name and can be seen on the board's card and when viewing the board.
 * **Allowed Types**.
 Card, organization, post, separator, email, note, and task are default types that are available for a board.
 Additional types might be added from other Hornbill applications that integrate with Board Manaer.
 * **Advanced Config**.
-    * Disable syncing data from different applications.
+    * ***Disable syncing data from different applications***.
+By default, cards will populate their title and contents directly from the app that they originated from.
+If this information changes in the app, this will be reflected on the card.
+In some cases, users want to change this information and prevent it from being updated by the app.
+To do this the syncing needs to be disabled.
     * Disable manual moving of cards (so that cards can only be moved via workflow).
 * **Custom Fields**.

 <!--